 Percutaneous coronary intervention (PCI) encompasses a variety of procedures used to treat patients with diseased arteries of the heart, for example, chest pain caused by a build-up of fats, cholesterol, and other substances from the blood (referred to as plaque) that can reduce blood flow to a near trickle, or a heart attack caused by a large blood clot that completely blocks the artery.

 Cardiac catheterization is a medical sub-specialty dedicated to using minimally invasive techniques with imaging guidance.
-A heart catheterization, or “cath” exam, is a special diagnostic x-ray imaging exam that allows your physician to see if any of the coronary arteries have blockages or evaluate patient’s heart valves functionality.
+A heart catheterization, or “cath” exam,is a special diagnostic x-ray imaging exam that allows your physician to see if any of the coronary arteries have blockages or evaluate heart valve functionality.

-Our lab is equipped with the latest medical technology and available 24-hours a day for emergency services.
-We are now able to conduct minimally invasive procedures on these new systems to treat a wide range of clinical problems including coronary artery disease – a leading cause of heart disorders in the U.S. These catheter-based procedures may reduce the risks and recovery time found in traditional surgical approaches.
-The benefits of catheter-based interventions include shorter hospital stays, reduced recovery time without the pain of a large incision, and less visible surgical scarring.
+Our lab is equipped with the latest medical technology and available around-the-clock to best meet our patients’ needs.
+We are now able to conduct minimally invasive procedures on these systems to treat a wide range of clinical problems including coronary artery disease – a leading cause of heart disorders in the United States.
+These catheter-based procedures may reduce the risks and recovery time found in traditional surgical approaches.
+The benefits include shorter hospital stays, reduced recovery time without the pain of a large incision, and less visible surgical scarring.
 These procedures can be performed on both the heart and peripheral blood vessels.

 If you have a health question, or would like to speak to a Registered Nurse, please call our free Consult-A-Nurse® at (561)345-7009 for expert care and advice.
 If you are experiencing a medical emergency that you may feel is a sign of a heart attack, please call 911 immediately.